adlnet/xAPI-Dashboard/API_dashboard.md

 	Preprocesses the raw xAPI data however the user chooses.
 Takes in a Collection of statements, and must output another dataset, usually some filtered subset of the input (e.g. `return data.where(...);`).
 All `Collection` methods are available, but the system will break if `exec` is called at this stage.

+	If this chart is a "child" chart, the second argument to the `pre` function (the `event` parameter) will contain a d3 click event object.
+Use this object to determine what was clicked in the parent chart and filter the data appropriately.
+Most significantly, `event.in` contains the name of the bar, or the x-value of the point, clicked on.

 	If the `pre` field is a string, it is assumed to be a query string suitable for passing into `Collection.where()`.

 * `aggregate` (`Function`)